ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/verdict/good_en.md

-There is an AAAA record with IPv6 address for at least one of your web server(s).
+At least one of your web servers has an IPv6 address.